ARX-0/ARX-0/README.md

-I’m working in RTL coding and VLSI design
+I’m working in RTL coding/ GDS design and VLSI design

 I’m currently a sophomore @ RMKEC, walking and wandering deeper into the world of digital design